nationalarchives/docker-structure-plan/docker/tna-python/README.md

 - `TNA_APPLICATION_VERSION` - the application version that gets compiled into the Poetry config
 - `TNA_APPLICATION_DESCRIPTION` (optional) - a description of the application that gets compiled into the Poetry config
 - `TNA_APPLICATION_ENTRYPOINT` - the entrypoint for gunicorn

+## Future

+We could look at enforcing MKDocs as part of all Python projects to promote more documentation.